beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

    as it goes, until it reaches the end.

    This famous data structure is actually called a _linked list_.
-But I disguised it as a subway train so as to be less intimidating.
+But I disguised it as a subway train to be less intimidating.

    ([flx[Solution|ex_subway.py]].)

 3. Make a `Room` class that has a `name` attribute.

    Also give it `n_to`, `s_to`, `w_to`, and `e_to` attributes.
 These
-   will refer to the room that are north, south, west, and east of a particular room. `None` in one of these attributes means there's no exit that direction.
+   will refer to the rooms that are north, south, west, and east of a particular room. `None` in one of these attributes means there's no exit in that direction.

    For example, two rooms that are hooked up west to east (and vice versa) could be constructed like this: